-Before the U.S. government grants a non-immigrant visa for a foreign national to visit the United States, applicants must prove to the consular officer that they are not likely to become a public charge.
-In other words, the visa applicant must demonstrate that he or she has enough money to pay for their expenses during the course of the trip.
+Before the U.S. government grants a non-immigrant visa for a foreign national to visit the United States, the visa applicant must prove to the consular officer that they are not likely to become a public charge.
+In other words, the visa applicant must demonstrate that they have enough money to pay for their expenses during the course of the trip.

-Generally, I-134 sponsors should be U.S. citizens or lawful permanent residents who are at least 18 years of age and have an income that is greater than 100 percent of the federal poverty guideline.
-However, other individuals may act as sponsors according the USCIS instructions for I-134.
-U.S. nationals and even certain non-immigrants may also act as sponsors provided they have a Social Security number and the requisite household income.
+Generally, I-134 supporters should be U.S. citizens or lawful permanent residents who are at least 18 years of age and have an income that is greater than 100 percent of the federal poverty guidelines.
+However, other individuals may act as supporters according the USCIS instructions for I-134.
+U.S. nationals and even certain non-immigrants may also act as supporters provided they have a Social Security number and the requisite household income.

 Sectional Instructions for I-134